Develop your own self-funded PhD proposal

 Applicants will hold, or expect to receive, a 1st class or 2:1 UK Master's or BSc degree (or equivalent) in Chemistry or a closely related subject and possess theoretical and practical skills commensurate with a science-based undergraduate degree programme.
 Candidates with a 2:2 may be considered if they can demonstrate excellent research skills in their application and references.

-The successful candidate will demonstrate a strong interest in energy storage, enthusiasm to work in a laboratory environment, willingness to learn, a collaborative attitude, and will possess excellent written and oral communication skills.
+The successful candidate will demonstrate a strong interest in catalysis and/or the synthesis and characterisation of polymers.
+They will enjoy working in a laboratory environment, have a willingness to learn, a collaborative attitude and excellent written and oral communication skills in English.

-How to apply
+How to apply (Please read carefully)

-The studentships will cover fees at the UK/EU rate plus the standard maintenance stipend (£15,009 for 2019/20).
+The studentship will cover fees at the UK or International rate plus the standard maintenance stipend (£17,600 per year tax free in 2022/23).

 The Centre for Global Eco-Innovation offers a range of funded PhD opportunities in a wide range of sciences, including Chemistry, Biochemistry, Natural Sciences and more.
 The Centre was established in 2012 based on the University’s pioneering decision to place its world-class environmental research at the heart of driving innovation for clean and sustainable growth.Graduate Researchers